Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Analytical results

 The connection between DD and GA is clear once the identity in Eq. \ref{eq:mid_equn_lna_to_assort} is understood.
 For a graph $G(V,E)$, the following identities explain the connection between GA and DD distribution with LNA as an intermediate step.

 where $V_j$ denotes the set of vertices with excess degree $j$, $N$ is the number of vertices in the network, $d$ is the DD, $P_{\daleth}$ is the probability mass function of DD distribution, and the remaining notation is as in Eq. \ref{eq:unbiased_local_assortativity}.
-Note that the degree difference is the same as the excess degree difference of two neighboring vertices.
-In addition to explaining the connection between DD and GA, Eq. \ref{eq:un_degdiff_to_assort} further clarifies that we can compute GA and LNA from DD, while DD cannot be deduced from GA and LNA.
+Note, the index $k$ under the summations in above equation refers to the excess degree of only the neighbours of the vertex with excess degree $j$, and we used this incomplete notation for brevity.
+The precise expanded notation, for $k=j+d$ for instance, is $\{ ~ k \in \Xi_v ~~ | ~~ k=j+d ~ \}$, where $v$ is a vertex with excess degree $j$ and $\Xi_v$ is the set of excess degrees of neighbours of $v$.
+Also, note that the degree difference is the same as the excess degree difference of two neighbouring vertices.
+In Eq. \ref{eq:un_degdiff_to_assort}, the terms in the first outer brackets show the connection between DD and the first term in the summation in Eq. \ref{eq:mid_equn_lna_to_assort}, and the term in the second outer brackets is the same as the second term in the summation in Eq. \ref{eq:mid_equn_lna_to_assort}, i.e., the contribution of individual vertices to $\mu_q ^2$.
+The first outer brackets in Eq. \ref{eq:un_degdiff_to_assort} contains the first moment of DD distribution (first term in the brackets), the third and second moments of excess degree distribution (the second term in the brackets), and a sum involving DD and excess degree of an incident vertex (the third term in the brackets).
+In addition to explaining the connection between DD and GA, Eq. \ref{eq:un_degdiff_to_assort} further clarifies that we can compute GA and LNA using DD and excess degrees, while DD cannot be deduced from GA and LNA.
 We demonstrate this remark in supplementary information (SI) Figure S1 where we show DD distribution in an ensemble of BA networks as the network is rewired to increase its GA, and in SI Figure S2 where we set a constraint on GA of ensembles of ER and BA networks and show DD distribution after two random independent rewirings.